-Purchases Less than \$3,500 Situation: The vendor is not listed on the AISD contract or a valid purchasing cooperative. (not an approved vendor) When using local or state funds, contact the purchasing department for assistance.
-OR If the vendor and category exist in TEAMS, enter the requisition and the purchasing department will address it upon receipt through workflow.
-Requisition may or may not be processed but purchasing will assist in finding an approved vendor if staff has exhausted options. • Attach the quote --- --- --

-Purchases Less than \$5,000 Situation: The vendor is an approved vendor and listed on an AISD contract or valid purchasing cooperative.
+Purchase Commitment Amount Information for Campuses / Departments Purchasing & Requisition Information Purchases Less than \$10,000 Situation: The vendor is not listed on the AISD contract or a valid purchasing cooperative. (not an approved vendor) When using local or state funds, contact the purchasing department for assistance.
+Requisition may or may not be processed but purchasing will assist in finding an approved vendor if staff has exhausted options.
+Purchases Less than \$10,000 Situation: The vendor is an approved vendor and listed on an AISD contract or valid purchasing cooperative, DIR or CTPA.
 Use an approved vendor, obtain one quote and enter the requisition.
 Use AISD contracts or a valid purchasing cooperative.
-The requisition should include in the last line of the requisition cart: • In special instructions include AISD Proposal # or purchasing cooperative/contract # • Attach the quote Purchases \$5,000 - \$49,999 Situation: The vendor is an approved vendor and listed on an AISD contract or valid purchasing cooperative.
-It is recommended to provide three quotes using AISD approved vendors as applicable.
-OR Use a valid purchasing cooperative and obtain one quote from a vendor.
-Require the vendor to include the purchasing cooperative and contract # on the quote.
-Depending on cost and the product, the purchasing department may ask for more quotes.
-The purchasing department may obtain the quotes.
-It is always practical to obtain more than one quote.
-The requisition should include in the last line of the requisition cart: • In special instructions include AISD Proposal # • Attach quote(s) as applicable OR if from purchasing cooperative The requisition should include in the last line of the requisition cart: • In special instructions include purchasing cooperative contract # • Attach the one quote Purchases \$3,500 - \$49,999 Situation: The vendor is not listed on the AISD contract or a valid purchasing cooperative. (not an approved vendor) Contact the purchasing department for assistance.
+Contact the purchasing department for assistance with vendors listed on purchasing cooperatives, DIR and CTPA.
+The requisition should include in the last line of the requisition cart: • In special instructions include AISD Proposal # or purchasing cooperative/contract # • Attach the quote in Frontline Purchases \$10,000 - \$49,999 Situation: The vendor is an approved vendor and listed on an AISD contract or valid purchasing cooperative, DIR or CTPA.
+Three (3) quotes are preferred from AISD approved vendors or vendors that are listed on a purchasing cooperative or combination of both options (or DIR or CTPA).
+Require the vendor to include the purchasing cooperative and contract # on the quotes.
+If unable to obtain three (3) quotes, it is preferred the user include documentation of attempts to obtain the quotes.
+Contact the purchasing department for assistance with vendors listed on purchasing cooperatives, DIR and CTPA.
+NOTE: There are situations where one (1) quote is sufficient and acceptable because these contracts have already been competitively procured.
+The requisition should include in the last line of the requisition cart: • In special instructions include AISD Proposal # • Attach all quotes in Frontline • If unable to obtain three (3) quotes, it is preferred the user include documentation of attempts to obtain the quotes.
+OR if from purchasing cooperative The requisition should include in the last line of the requisition cart: • In special instructions include purchasing cooperative contract # • Attach all quotes in Frontline

+If unable to obtain three (3) quotes, it is preferred the user include documentation of attempts to obtain the quotes.
+Purchases \$10,000 - \$49,999 Situation: The vendor is not listed on the AISD contract or a valid purchasing cooperative. (not an approved vendor) Contact the purchasing department for assistance.
 Contact the purchasing department for assistance.
 Purchases \$50,000 and Above If expending over \$50,000 on an order, please contact the purchasing department.
 Contact the purchasing department for assistance.